 Multi-omics approaches continue to develop, expanding the focus from the transcriptome to the proteome, epigenome, and metabolome.
 Targeted co-detection of proteins or DNA genomic loci via high-throughput spatial mapping paired with spatial transcriptome data are starting to reveal snapshots of tissue complexity.

-Applications: CODEX, MIBI, CITE-Seq, etc.
+Applications: Multiplexed RNA-protein ISH, MIBI, etc.

 At St. Jude Children’s Research Hospital, we seamlessly integrate basic, translational, and clinical research to advance cures for catastrophic childhood diseases.
-Over the past decade, we have led major efforts to profile the genomic landscape of pediatric cancers and integrated those data with transcriptomic, epigenetic, and proteomic data.
+Over the past decade, we have led major efforts to profile the genomic landscape of pediatric cancers and integrate those data with transcriptomic, epigenetic, and proteomic data.
 With recent advances in single-cell profiling using next-generation sequencing platforms, researchers at St. Jude are now elucidating the cellular heterogeneity of pediatric cancer and other experimental models.